ma1c0ntent/CTFPlatform/README.md

    cp env.example .env

    # Edit .env file with your preferred settings
+   # Use  Generate_Secrets.py to generate secret key, jwt secret key, and admin password.
    # At minimum, change the SECRET_KEY and JWT_SECRET_KEY
    ```